differentialhq/differential/README.md

 It also comes with batteries included:

 - [x] Distributed caching: Cache results of functions with a single line of code, and let all your services share the same cache.
-- [x] Idempotency: Mark functions as idempotent, and Differential will ensure that they are only called once.
 - [x] Rate limiting: Limit the number of times a function can be called globally in a given time period with a simple decorator.
 - [x] End to end encryption: All communication between the control-plane and your services can be encrypted with a single line of code.
 - [x] Observability: Differential comes with a built-in logging and metrics system, so you can see what's happening in your services in real-time.